Finite type coarse expanding conformal dynamics: Definition and first properties

 Condition (ii) implies that if $x_n \to x_0$, then $\deg(f; x_n) \leq \deg(f; x_0)$.
 It follows that the {\em branch set} $B_f = \{x \in X : \deg(f; x)>1\}$ is closed.
 The set of {\em branch values} is defined as $V_f = f(B_f)$.

 \begin{lemma}Let $X,Y$ be Hausdorff locally compact topological spaces.
-An fbc $f:X\to Y$ of degree $d$ is open, onto and proper: the inverse image of a compact subset is compact and the image of an open set is open.
+An fbc $f:X\to Y$ of degree $d$ is onto, proper and open: the inverse image of a compact subset is compact and the image of an open set is open.
 Furthermore, $B_f$ and $V_f$ are nowhere dense. \end{lemma}

 Many arguments are done using pull-backs of sets and restricting to connected components.
 It is therefore necessary to work with fbc's defined on sets $X$ and $Y$ enjoying more properties.
 When $X$ and $Y$, in addition to being locally compact and Hausdorff, are assumed locally connected, the following fundamental facts are known (cf. \cite{edmonds:fbc}). \bi \item If $V \subset Y$ is open and connected, and $U \subset X$ is a connected component of $f^{-1}(V)$, then $f|U: U \to V$ is an fbc as well.